microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/outboundshareduserprofile-list-tenants.md

 |Delegated (personal Microsoft account)|Not applicable|
 |Application|CrossTenantUserProfileSharing.Read.All, CrossTenantUserProfileSharing.ReadWrite.All|

-All users will have `CrossTenantUserProfileSharing.Read` and `CrossTenantUserProfileSharing.ReadWrite` to enable them get their own cross-tenant user profile information.
+All users have `CrossTenantUserProfileSharing.Read` and will be able to retrieve their own [outboundSharedUserProfile](../resources/outboundshareduserprofile.md).

 An account assigned with the Global Reader or Global Administrator role will be able to retrieve all [outboundSharedUserProfiles](../resources/outboundshareduserprofile.md).